Peak Performance – Coed

 Transportation to and from the trailheads is provided, and personal vehicles will remain safely parked at Mountain Shepherd Adventure School during the trip.

-Please note that this trek covers approximately 30 miles of the Appalachian Trail, much of which is steep, rocky terrain.
+Please note that this trek covers approximately 30 miles of hiking, much of which is steep, rocky terrain.
 This Mountain Shepherd adventure is ideal for participants who have some backpacking experience or, at minimum, significant day-hiking experience over very difficult terrain.

-Tinker Cliffs: This mile-long limestone bluff high above the Catawba Valley offers a breathtaking view around each bend.
+Overlook #1: A mile-long limestone bluff high above the valley below offers a breathtaking view around each bend.
 As the most remote of the three “jewels”, it’s easy to find your own special spot to soak in the majesty.

-Dragons Tooth: The final summit requires the most exciting climb.
-We’ll scramble up a series of rock walls to reach the Dragons Tooth rock formation: a massive 35-foot spire of quartzite towering high above the trees.
+Overlook #3: The final summit requires the most exciting climb.
+We’ll scramble up a series of rock walls to reach the impressive rock formation: a massive 35-foot spire of quartzite towering high above the trees.

 Each night, we’ll camp at designated campsites with water sources nearby.
 Pack your own shelter, or test out a new system by borrowing one of Mountain Shepherd’s tents, hammocks, or tarps.